-Our senses give us information about ourselves and the world.
-The better we listen, see, feel, (and taste and smell) the better chance we have of understanding what’s going on.
+Submodalities.
+30+ Exquisite Keys to Change Experience.
+Our senses or modalities give us information about ourselves and the world.
+The better we listen, see, feel (and taste and smell), the better chance we have of understanding what’s going on.

 How senses and submodalities can alter our memories.

 Our memories are built from sensory experience.
-Memories aren’t fixed, they change as we gain new experiences.
-By exploring the qualities of the sensory language of our memories, and changing them, we can change the memories themselves in ways that are useful to us.
+Memories aren’t fixed; they change as we gain new experiences.
+By exploring the qualities of the sensory language of our memories and changing them, we can change the memories themselves in valuable ways.

-The same can be said about imagination – both how we imagine things within our own minds, and how we paint a picture, through language, as we communicate our ideas to others.
+The same can be said about imagination – how we imagine things within our minds and how we paint a picture through language as we communicate our ideas to others.

 Being aware of sensory language.

-It pays to be aware of the great variety in the types of sensory language that we use.
+It pays to be aware of the incredible variety in the types of sensory language that we use.

-A drummer, an artist, an athlete and a businessman are likely to describe memories in different ways.
-They have different sensory experiences and this is reflected in their language.
+A drummer, an artist, an athlete and a businessman are likely to describe memories differently.
+They have different sensory experiences, and this is reflected in their language.

-A first step is understanding some of the qualities, or submodalities, of our senses.
+The first step is understanding some of our senses’ qualities or submodalities,